MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vmm/sdn-controller.md

     - In multi-node deployment, **ServerURL** should use the REST endpoint, and **servicename** should be the name of the  network controller instance.
     - In single node deployment, **ServerURL** should be the network controller FQDN and, **servicename** must be the network controller service instance name.
 Example: ``serverurl=https://NCCluster.contoso.com;servicename=NC_VMM_RTM``

 6. In **Review Certificates**, a connection is made to the network controller virtual machine to retrieve the certificate.
 Verify that the certificate shown is the one you expect.
-Ensure you select **These certificates have been reviewed and can be imported to the trusted certificate store box**.
+Ensure you select **These certificates have been reviewed and can be imported to the trusted certificate storebox**.
 7. On the next screen, click **Scan Provider** to connect to your service and list the properties and their status.
 This is also a good test of whether or not the service was created correctly, and that you’re using the right connect string to connect to it.
 Examine the results, and check that isNetworkController = true.
 When it completes successfully click **Next**.
 8. Configure the host group that your network controller will manage.
 9. Click **Finish** to complete the wizard.
 When the service has been added to VMM, it will appear in the **Network Services** list in the VMM console.
 If the network service isn't added, check **Jobs** in the VMM console to troubleshoot.